 Sports medicine involves treating sports injuries which occur when playing indoor or outdoor sports or while exercising.
 Sports injuries can result from accidents, inadequate training, improper use of protective devices, or insufficient stretching or warm-up exercises.
 The most common sports injuries are sprains and strains, fractures, and dislocations.

-Any sports injury must be attended immediately and RICE treatment—Rest, Ice, Compression and Elevation—must be provided.
+Any sports injury must be attended to immediately and RICE treatment—Rest, Ice, Compression and Elevation—must be provided.

 - Rest: Avoid activities that may cause injury.